jordipbou/frMIDI/README.md

 # Changelog

+* 1.0.42 [2020/10/04] - Moved clock functions from helper to clock.js.
+Added tests for rxjs based code.
+Reworked lookAheadClock.
-1.0.41 [2020/09/30] - Added playMIDIFile function.
+* 1.0.41 [2020/09/30] - Added playMIDIFile function.
-1.0.40 [2020/09/29] - Working MIDI file playing functionality.
+* 1.0.40 [2020/09/29] - Working MIDI file playing functionality.
-1.0.39 [2020/09/29] - Added default values for most message creation functions to not end with an invalid MIDI message in any case.
+* 1.0.39 [2020/09/29] - Added default values for most message creation functions to not end with an invalid MIDI message in any case.
-1.0.38 [2020/09/29] - Added channelByKeyRange algorithm.
-Allows selection
-  of mpe zone channel having into account predefined key ranges mapped to different channels (can overlap) sorted by a predefined weight (priority) and by least notes on channel.
+* 1.0.38 [2020/09/29] - Added channelByKeyRange algorithm.
+Allows selection of mpe zone channel having into account predefined key ranges mapped to different channels (can overlap) sorted by a predefined weight (priority) and by least notes on channel.
-1.0.37 [2020/09/25] - Better support to use mpe zones.
+* 1.0.37 [2020/09/25] - Better support to use mpe zones.
 Allows toMPE helper to select algorithm for channel selection.
 Current implemented algorithm selects channel sorting by least notes on channel.
-1.0.36 [2020/09/21] - Arrays are not accepted as MIDI messages now, only correct objects.
+* 1.0.36 [2020/09/21] - Arrays are not accepted as MIDI messages now, only correct objects.
 It makes library easier and takes out a lot of checks for correct MIDI messages.
-1.0.35 [2020/09/20] - Added toMPE helper.
+* 1.0.35 [2020/09/20] - Added toMPE helper.
 Allows sending one channel inputs to MPE zone channels maintaining state of active notes.
-1.0.34 [2020/09/09] - When subscribing to an output, a correct MIDI message is now received instead of [msg_as_byte_array, timestamp].
+* 1.0.34 [2020/09/09] - When subscribing to an output, a correct MIDI message is now received instead of [msg_as_byte_array, timestamp].
-1.0.33 [2020/09/09] - Changed logPorts function
+* 1.0.33 [2020/09/09] - Changed logPorts function
-1.0.32 [2020/09/09] - A message can be sent thru an input and it's also possible to subscribe to an output.
+* 1.0.32 [2020/09/09] - A message can be sent thru an input and it's also possible to subscribe to an output.
 Both for easy testing.
-1.0.31 [2020/09/09] - Version number was incorrect
+* 1.0.31 [2020/09/09] - Version number was incorrect
-1.0.30 [2020/09/09] - Outputs are now subscribable for testing purposes 1.0.29 [2020/09/09] - Inputs can now emit events programatically for testing purposes.
+* 1.0.30 [2020/09/09] - Outputs are now subscribable for testing purposes
+* 1.0.29 [2020/09/09] - Inputs can now emit events programatically for testing purposes.